 CUNY Fee Waivers

-Beginning Fall 2016, CUNY application fees will be eliminated for all low-income NYC public high school seniors.
+Since Fall 2016, CUNY application fees have been eliminated for all low-income NYC public high school seniors.
 The expansion increases the number of CUNY fee waivers more than fivefold – under the expansion, an estimated 37,500 high school seniors will qualify for fee waivers, up from approximately 6,500 waivers issued annually in previous years.

 Students who are identified in the DOE system as eligible for free or reduced lunch will obtain a code allowing them to waiver the CUNY application fee.
 If you have not submitted a lunch application for the 2021-22 school year please do so and follow up with your guidance counselor.

-Please see Ms. Montgomery whether or not you are eligible for a CUNY Fee Waiver.
+Please see Mr. Argento whether or not you are eligible for a CUNY Fee Waiver.

 For all other Fee Waivers please make an appointment with Ms. Montgomery to identify if you qualify.

 Many of the following books are available in the school library, public libraries and local bookstores: